How to Use Multiple Themes on Your WordPress Pages

 If that’s your case, consider using multiple themes on your WordPress website to make it more attractive and improve its functionality.

 Luckily, anyone can use multiple themes on one WordPress installation without getting help from a website developer – all they need to do is activate a plugin called Multiple Themes.

-In this tutorial, we’ll show you how to use and manage multiple themes in WordPress.
+In this WordPress tutorial, we’ll show you how to use and manage multiple themes.